Islamic Republic of Iran Navy: 1939–1979

 The Iranian navy was rebuilt after being almost completely destroyed during the Anglo-Soviet invasion of Iran in World War II.
 Following World War II, the fleet began replacing destroyed warships with destroyers, frigates and many smaller vessels, including powerboats and hovercraft, many of which originated from the US and UK, which had played a part in destroying much of the original equipment in World War II.
-In the 1970s, Iran planned to extend its naval reach into the Indian Ocean; but this goal was curtailed by the Islamic Revolution (1979), and the ensuing western-backed first Persian Gulf War (Iran–Iraq War) (1980–1988) which left it hampered in the face of the invasion.

 Mohammad Reza Pahlavi, the last Shah of Iran, ordered four modern general purpose destroyers from the United States and eight modified Kortenaer-class frigates from Royal Schelde, but both contracts were canceled after the 1979 Iranian revolution.
 The destroyers were instead commissioned in the U.S. Navy as the Kidd class, while construction of the frigates had not yet started.

 Following this was the US-led arms embargo on Iran and the Iran–Iraq War, in which the IRIN played a role.
 The arms embargo restricted Iran's ability to maintain and equip its navy.
 It had to find new sources of armaments.
 Equipment and weaponry were imported from the Soviet Union, China, North Korea and later, Russia.
 Iran also established its own domestic armaments industry.
 This industry has also supported the navy by providing weaponry, equipment and spare parts.